 In England coastal access may be extended, in certain circumstances, along estuaries.
 This guidance note considers issues that may arise on estuaries where there are ferry crossings, including seasonal ferries.

 The legislation allows for access around the English coast to extend up an estuary in certain circumstances.
 This guidance note considers factors that must be considered in cases when Natural England proposes extending coastal access up an estuary.

 This paper provides an update on Planning reforms (both policy and regulation) in Wales and England.
 The paper provides a short summary of the Law Commission's work on Planning law in Wales, and the Welsh Government's announcement about forthcoming consultations on strategic development plans.

 In England, the paper covers forthcoming national planning policy changes and regulatory reforms emanating from the Ministry for Housing, Communities and Local Government.
 It also summarises other policy areas which are likely to have an effect on planning policy i.e. Industrial Strategy (BEIS), National Infrastructure Assessment (National Infrastructure Commission) and the 25-year Environment Plan (DEFRA).

 When a decision is made on a planning application, only certain issues are taken into account; these are often referred to as material considerations.
-This handbook will help those applying for planning permission to understand which matters are material (or relevant) and those which are not.
+This handbook will help those applying for planning permission, in Wales, to understand which matters are material (or relevant) and those which are not.